» What is the Aboriginal Healing Foundation?

 » Is the Foundation closing its doors?

 Yes.
-The Aboriginal Healing Foundation's mandate runs to September 2012.
+The Aboriginal Healing Foundation's mandate runs to September 30, 2014.
 Government has indicated that there will be no additional funds committed to the Aboriginal Healing Foundation.
-From now until the end of our mandate, we will continue to fund twelve regional healing centres, and we will publish research and fulfill our obligations as an organization, as indicated in our winding-down strategy (see the 2010 AHF Corporate Plan).
+We will fund twelve regional healing centres, and we will publish research and fulfill our obligations as an organization, as indicated in our winding-down strategy (see the 2010 AHF Corporate Plan).

 » Will there be funding for new proposals?